 Today’s guest blogger for the 30 Days of Thanksgiving is my friend, Katie.

-She and her husband Gavin have been married for 5 years and have 3 kids Madeline (3), Coleman (2) and Alistair (1).
+She and her husband Gavin have been married for 7 years and have 4 kids.
 Katie enjoys connecting people, networking, and finding ways to help people accomplish their goals.
-In addition she loves taking day trips with her family and exploring the “best” parts of cities.
-She blogs at www.feedmylove.com where she encourages women to love their home, community and church.
+In addition, she loves taking day trips with her family and exploring the “best” parts of cities.
+She blogs at Go Talk to Katie where she encourages women to pursue their dreams and passions without sacrificing their priorities.
 Ever the dreamer she is chipping away at her bucket list and doing lots and lots of laundry.

-As a wife and mom, how I am “being” in our family is on the forefront of my mind.
+As a wife and mom, how I am “being” in our family is at the forefront of my mind.
 My heart attitude quickly spills out and affects my husband and kids, for better or for worse.
-With Thanksgiving, Advent and Christmas approaching I invite you to join me as I intentionally work towards continuing our family theme to, “Be Thankful For What you Have”.
+With Thanksgiving, Advent and Christmas approaching I invite you to join me as I intentionally work towards continuing our family theme to, “Be Thankful For What You Have”.

 Stewardship.
 By keeping my home free of clutter I am able to more effectively use and enjoy the things that we have.
 Being able to find and use the things I need enables me to have an undistracted mind.
 How can I be thankful for things that I don’t even know I have and are buried in the garage?
 Keeping my things crammed in drawers and closets and in piles on the floor does not reflect a heart that is thankful for what I have.
 The ease of organization helps my mind stay fresh and affords me time in my day to do the things that I enjoy.